Map of Canada

 Post Category: Monthly Reports

-Teranet-National Bank House Price Index continues to decline in January
+Teranet-National Bank House Price Index back on the rise in Febuary

-MONTH-OVER-MONTH After adjusting for seasonal effects, the Teranet-National Bank Composite House Price Index™, which covers the country’s eleven largest CMAs, declined by 0.3% from December to January, the fourth consecutive monthly decrease.
-However, this decline was due to contractions in only two of the eleven cities included in the index: Vancouver (-2.0%) and Toronto (-0.3%). […]
+MONTH-OVER-MONTH After adjusting for seasonal effects, the Teranet-National Bank Composite House Price Index™, which covers the country’s eleven largest CMAs, rose by 0.2% from January to February, the first increase after four consecutive monthly decreases.
+In February, five of the 11 CMAs included in the index recorded growth: Calgary (+1.6%), Victoria (+1.4%), Ottawa-Gatineau (+1.2%), Toronto […]

 Countdown to Next Report